mathie/nanowrimo/_posts/2013-11-21-getting-shit-done.md

     to read.

   * Bits of paper that I get through the post.
 Pension statements, credit card statements, letters from HMRC.
+I have a Doxie scanner which makes it trivial to scan, then discard all the bits of paper I get through the post.
     They all go into Evernote and, when I'm well behaved, get tagged properly.

   * Receipts, when I'm out and about.
 There are two types of receipts that I need to keep track of: work expenses that I can reclaim, and personal